babelfish-for-postgresql/babelfish_project_website/_usage/interoperability.md

      PostgreSQL has a maximum identifier length of 63 characters, while SQL Server supports up to 128.
 In addition, PostgreSQL has stricter uniqueness requirements for index names.
 Babelfish handles these restrictions by internally appending or replacing part of such identifiers with a 32-character string representing a hash of the identifier.
 While this is transparent from T-SQL, the identifier-with-hash is the object name when seen from PostgreSQL.

      For example, an index named `ix1` on table `t1` will internally be named `ix1t1a5111d2a1767bc43a700e9f2162be019` by Babelfish.
-Specifically, Babelfish concatenates the index name with the table name along the string generated using MD5 for the lowercase index name.
+Here, Babelfish concatenates the index name with the table name along the string generated using MD5 for the lowercase index name.

 - **Permissions**